yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 Now you have a basic understanding of bp file.
 However, you may still confused about how to write a perfect bp file.
 Don't worry about that.
 This project provide some good bp file examples in folder `examples`.

-* `example.bp`: This file describe the whole format of BP file and it also can be accepted by compiler and output correct code file.
+* `test.bp`: The test Bp file referred by compiler testing project, including correct and incorrect syntax to test the robustness of compiler.
 * `bmmo.bp`: This file is the description of BMMO protocol.
 You can gain some complex and productive techniques from this file.
-* `errors.bp`: The error test for compilr, you should not read it if you are not the developer of this compiler.
-However you may find some common syntax error in this file and learn from it.